iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/conversation-panel.md

 # Path Panel

-The conversation panel contains all text entries and screenshots and made by users using the [markup tool](../user-interface/markup_tool#conversation-with-Markups).
+The conversation panel contains all text entries and screenshots made by users using the [markup tool](../user-interface/markup_tool.md#conversation-with-Markups).

 ![](../../../.gitbook/assets/conversation\_panel.jpg)